-Do you have a balanced scorecard for teams? □ Yes □ No Do you have an icon-based report telling staff monthly how the organization is progressing with its CSFs? □ Yes □ No
+Do you have a dashboard for the board of directors? ☐ Yes ☐ No Do you have a balanced scorecard for management? ☐ Yes ☐ No Do you have a balanced scorecard for teams? ☐ Yes ☐ No Do you have an icon-based report telling staff monthly how the organization is progressing with its CSFs? ☐ Yes ☐ No